Fundamental limits on quantum cloning from the no-signalling principle: Example applications

 \subsection{Stabilizer states}

-Our scheme can also be applied to meaningful discrete subsets, e.g. the set of multi-qubit stabilizer states.
+Our scheme may also apply to meaningful discrete subsets, e.g. the set of multi-qubit stabilizer states.

 Let $r$ be the number of qubits.
-Multi-qubit stabilizer states are $+1$ eigenstates of stabilizers~\cite{Gottesman_1998}.
-The set $\Stab(2^r)$ of $r$-qubit stabilizer states can be generated from $\ket{0}^{\otimes r}$ by the $r$-qubit Clifford group $\Cl(2^r)$.
+Multi-qubit stabilizer states are the $+1$ eigenstates of stabilizers~\cite{Gottesman_1998}.
+The set $\Stab(2^r)$ of $r$-qubit stabilizer states is generated from $\ket{0}^{\otimes r}$ by the $r$-qubit Clifford group $\Cl(2^r)$.
 We consider the no-cloning bound for $\Stab(2^r)$ for $n=1$ and $n=2$.